BirminghamRealTime/UTMCTools/description.md

 ##### http://butc.opendata.onl/UTMC%20ANPR.xml (xml, json, xlsx, xls, csv, txt, htm)

--	TravelTime – traveltimein seconds over the Automatic Number Plate Recognition link.
+-	**TravelTime** – travel time in seconds over the Automatic Number Plate Recognition link.
 -	SCN’s labelled ‘Wifi?’ are not ANPR but are created using mac address detection over wifi, and processed in the same way as number plates.
 -	Very few of these are currently working due to SIM card issues.
 The Wifi is working, ‘JTMSTL19’ – is a good one to use for the ANPR.

 ##### http://butc.opendata.onl/UTMC%20AverageSpeed.xml (xml, json, xlsx, xls, csv, txt, htm)

--	Value_Level shows average speed over last 5 mins.
+-	**Value_Level** shows average speed over last 5 mins.
 Note that ‘80’ is a default provided by internal system when data is not available.
 Cross check against ‘UTMC Flow’ to see if it’s a real one.

 ##### http://butc.opendata.onl/UTMC%20Congestion.xml (xml, json, xlsx, xls, csv, txt, htm)